Iam-Mak/SQL-for-Data-Science/1. SQL for Data Science/Solution WorkSheet.md

 ******************************************************************************************************************************************************************

-11. Is there a strong correlation between having a high number of fans and being listed as "useful" or "funny?"
+### 11. Is there a strong correlation between having a high number of fans and being listed as "useful" or "funny?"

 Answer: Yes, see interpretation.

-### SQL code used to arrive at answer:
+### SQL Query:

 ```
 SELECT name,